T-count optimization and Reed-Muller codes: Decoding-based -count optimization

 \subsection{$T$-count optimization}

-Completing a $T$-count optimization procedure based on Reed-Muller decoding is not as immediate.
-In particular, decoding the binary residue $\res_2(\a)$ of a target tuple $\a\in\Z_8^{2^n-1}$ over $\R(n-4, n)^*$ produces a minimal \emph{residue} $\c'=\res_2(\c)$ of a codeword $\c$ in $\C$.
-To actually produce a minimal $T$-count implementation of $\poly_\a$ we need to compute $\c\in\C$ from $\res_2(\c)$ and then synthesize $\a+\c$.
+While the minimal $T$-count of a given phase polynomial $\poly_\a$ can be obtained by finding a minimum distance decoding of $\res_2(\a)$ in $\R(n-4, n)^*$, the decoding itself isn't enough to synthesize a minimal $T$-count circuit.
+In particular, decoding the binary residue $\res_2(\a)$ of a target tuple $\a\in\Z_8^{2^n-1}$ over $\R(n-4, n)^*$ produces a minimal \emph{residue} $\w=\res_2(\c)$ of a codeword $\c$ in $\C$.
+To actually produce a minimal $T$-count implementation we need to compute $\c\in\C$ from $\res_2(\c)$ and then synthesize $\a+\c$.
 Fortunately, there is an easy way to do this, given the following lemma.

-\begin{lemma} For all $\y\in\F^n$ with $\wt(\y)\leq n-4$ we have $\mono{\v}{y}{n}\in\C$. \end{lemma}
+\begin{lemma} For all $\y\in\F^n$ with $\wt{\y}\leq n-4$ we have $\mono{\ev{\fvar}}{y}{n}\in\C$. \end{lemma}